Partner current account: operation and taxation

 Can the business refuse to repay the current account?

-Where the member claims reimbursement of his current account, the business cannot refuse reimbursement (even due to financial difficulties).
+Where the member claims reimbursement of his current account, the business cannot refuse it (even due to financial difficulties).
 Nor can it limit repayment to the amount that its cash can support.

 On the other hand, the business may require payment periods (limited to 2 years) to repay the current account.